lgirs/flush-site/src/index.md

 ---
 layout: home.njk
-title: Welcome Friend
+title: We are Flush
-hero_title: Welcome Friend
+hero_title: Your are Flush
-hero_lede: This is the Flush community home
+hero_lede: We are all Flush
 ---
-Your intro/body text here.
+Let's be fucked.